 The Lord Jesus Himself is the Way.
-It is not that He tells us the way to the Father, He Himself is the Way.
-There is no manner in which to come to know the Father except as Christ Himself is formed in us.
+It is not that He tells us the way to the Father; He Himself is the Way.
+There is no way to come to know the Father, except as Christ Himself is formed in us.

 “Before long, the world will not see me anymore, but you will see me.
 Because I live, you also will live.
 On that day you will realize that I am in my Father, and you are in me, and I am in you.
 Whoever has my commands and obeys them, he is the one who loves me.
 He who loves me will be loved by my Father, and I too will love him and show myself to him.”
 (John 14:19-21)

-There are religions that are strange to us entering the United States in our day.
-No matter what the other religions claim, or what god they worship, if you are a Christian be assured that no human being comes to the true God except as Christ is formed in him.
+In our day, religions that are strange to us are entering the United States.
+No matter what the other religions claim, or what god they worship, if you are a Christian, be assured that no human being comes to the true God except as Christ is formed in him.
 There is no other way to God, no other road to God, in spite of what the popular sentiment proclaims.